laro/Cilia/README.md

 Cilia can call into C++ (and vice versa), but is a separate language, so its _syntax_ does not need to be backwards compatible with C++.

 **C++ with CamelCase Style**
-I'd like to have the standard library in the [style of Qt](https://wiki.qt.io/Qt_Coding_Style), and Qt with the standard library classes as base (actuallly _a variant_ of Qt with exceptions and with namespaces instead of the prefix "Q").
+I'd like to have the standard library in the [style of Qt](https://wiki.qt.io/Qt_Coding_Style), and (a variant of) Qt with the standard library classes as base (and with exceptions, and with namespaces instead of the prefix "Q").

 ## Introduction